 Who should I ask for letters of reference?

 Use your best judgment in securing meaningful letters.
 Obviously, letters from professors or workshop instructors of any writing classes you’ve taken are most useful.
 If you have been out of school for a while, you might ask for letters from persons you have worked with professionally or in non-academic writing groups.
-Your sister or your therapist are probably not good alternatives (yes, we’ve actually gotten such letters).

 Is it okay to request more than 3 letters?